Jay Beatty: Celtic involvement

 In July 2013, before a Champions League qualifier match in Belfast against Cliftonville, Beatty was invited to join Celtic on the team bus after training with them that day.
 He sang "Hail Hail the Celts are here" with the first team players.

 In January 2015 Beatty was invited by Hamilton Academical Football Club to watch them play Celtic.
 At half time, he was invited onto the pitch and was given the chance to take a penalty.
 Beatty scored and celebrated with both sets of fans.
 Beatty's goal at Hamilton was later included in the SPFL's "Goal of the Month" contest.
 He received 97% of all votes, beating all the professional players nominated for goals in the same month (January 2015).
 He was told that he had won by Georgios Samaras, via a video link from Saudi Arabia.

 On 23 December 2015 he received a video that included birthday wishes from past and present Celtic players and the Celtic management team.

 Other recognition

 In 2015, Beatty had two songs written for and about him, as well as social media pages dedicated to him.
-Wee Jay Celtic Bhoy was written and performed by Jim Scanlon of the Celtic band Charlie and the Bhoys and went into the Easy Listening Top 100 charts on iTunes.
+Wee Jay Celtic Bhoy was written and performed by Jim Scanlan of the Celtic band Charlie and the Bhoys and went into the Easy Listening Top 100 charts on iTunes.
 Little Jay was written and performed by Patrick McDaid.